johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
     This is all a bit psychedelic isn't it?
-I mean, it belongs in a children's TV show more than in Vienna.
+I mean, it belongs in a children’s TV show more than in Vienna.

-    It's also a total rip off of the 2002 Israeli entry, *Light a Candle*; which was also shit.
+    It’s also a total rip off of the 2002 Israeli entry, *Light a Candle*; which was also shit.

 - country: "Montenegro"
   emoji: "🇲🇪"